SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 SCOPE 3: STORED IN LOGS WE SELL EXTERNALLY

 Some of the sawlogs harvested from our timberlands are sent to customers to be converted to wood products such as lumber and plywood.
-In addition, smaller wood from forests thinnings or the treetops are often sent to customers as fiber to produce a wide range of end products including paper, packaging, and other uses.
+In addition, smaller wood from forest thinnings or treetops are often sent to customers as fiber to produce a wide range of end products including paper, packaging, and other uses.

 SCOPE 3: STORED IN WOOD PRODUCTS WE MANUFACTURE